 We have come a long way since then.
 Today’s rockets are far more complex and used for various purposes, such as launch vehicles for artificial satellites, space exploration, and human spaceflight.

 To help you understand the design of these intricate machines, we have listed some of the most common parts of a rocket and their purpose.
 We have covered all important components, including the ones that power the vehicle and control and correct the direction of motion.

 5. Structural System

-The structure (or frame) of a rocket is made of lightweight yet strong materials.
+A rocket’s structure (or frame) is made of lightweight yet strong materials.
 Although space shuttle rockets weigh hundreds of thousands of kilograms, they are designed to be as light as possible so they can carry loads to Earth’s orbit using minimum fuel.
 At the same time, the structure needs to be strong enough to withstand the extreme temperatures of the upper atmosphere.

 The structure is made of different components:

 The nose cone of Atlas V Rocket carrying the Mars 2020 Perseverance rover | Credit: NASA/KSC